-The Department correctly determined this is a household of two.
+The Department correctly determined the Appellant was elderly and lived alone and thus considered a household of one.

-- 4. Title 7 of the CFR § 273.9 (a) provides that participation in the program shall be limited to those households whose incomes are determined to be a substantial limiting factor in permitting them to obtain a more nutritious diet.
+- 5. Title 7 of the CFR § 273.9 (a) provides that participation in the program shall be limited to those households whose incomes are determined to be a substantial limiting factor in permitting them to obtain a more nutritious diet.
 Households which contain an elderly or disabled member shall meet the net income eligibility standards for the Food Stamp Program.
-Households which do not contain an elderly or disabled member shall meet both the net income eligibility standards and the gross income eligibility standards for the Food stamp program.
+Households which do not contain an elderly or disabled member shall meet both the net income eligibility standards and the gross income eligibility standards for the Food stamp Program.
 Households which are categorically eligible as defined in § 273.2 (j) (2) or 273.2 (j) (4) do not have to meet either the gross or net income eligibility standards.
 The net and gross income eligibility standards shall be based on the Federal Income poverty levels established as provided in section 673 (2) of the Community Services Block Grant Act (42 U.S.C.
-9902 (2). - 5.
-Title 7 of the CFR §273.9 (b) provides the definition of income.
-Household income shall mean all income from whatever source excluding only items specified in paragraph (c) of this section. - 6.
-Title 7 of the CFR § 273.9 (b) (2) (ii) pertains to Unearned income which shall include, but not be limited to: Annuities; pensions; retirement, veteran's, or disability benefits; workers or unemployment compensation including any amounts deducted to repay claims for intentional program violations as provided in §272.12; old-age, survivors, or social security benefits; strike benefits; foster care payments for children or adults who are considered members of the household; gross income minus the cost of doing business derived from rental property in which a household member is not actively engaged in the management of the property at least 2 hours a week.
+9902 (2). - 6.
+Title 7 of the CFR §273.9 (a) (2) (i) provides the net income eligibility standards for SNAP as follows: The income eligibility standards for the 48 contiguous States and the District of Columbia, Guam and the Virgen Islands shall be Federal income poverty levels for the 48 contiguous state and the District of Columbia. - 7.
+Title 7 of the CFR §273.9 (a) (3) the income eligibility limits, as described in this paragraph, are revised each October 1 to reflect the annual adjustment to the Federal income poverty guidelines for the 48 States and the District of Columbia, for Alaska, and for Hawaii.

-The Department correctly determined that the SSDI income is unearned income.
+The Department correctly determined the Appellant must meet the net income standard.